javaoffers/briefest/readme.md

 ## mybatis model helper

 - Features
   - Don't have to write native SQL.
-Can write according to the flow of Java.
+Can write according to the stream api of Java.
   - SQL function annotation, simple and easy to use
   - New form of writing, support mapper class to write the default method.
   - Powerful type conversion functions.